Login

 Financial Audits

-Financial audits are designed to provide reasonable assurance about whether the financial statements of an audited entity are fairly presented in conformity with generally accepted accounting principals.
+Financial audits are designed to provide reasonable assurance about whether the financial statements of an audited entity are fairly presented in conformity with generally accepted accounting principles.
 The primary financial audit conducted by the office is the state’s Annual Comprehensive Financial Report, which is published by the Department of the Treasury.
 In addition, we also publish the Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, which is an integral part of the Annual Comprehensive Financial Report opinion audit.
 We have also issued a special report related to fund balances as of June 30, 2022 in accordance with statutory requirements.
 Four other financial audits were issued in calendar year 2022.

 Performance Audits